luxploit/SkylightOS/CONTRIBUTING.md

 ; Copyright (c) [year] - SkylightOS Project
 ```

 If you're using Visual Studio Code, it's recommended to use this extension: https://marketplace.visualstudio.com/items?itemName=doi.fileheadercomment.
-Pressing Ctrl+Shift+P and select "FileHeaderCommand: Select from Available Templates" to choose a C or ASM header.
+Press Ctrl+Shift+P and select "FileHeaderCommand: Select from Available Templates" to choose a C or ASM header.

 ```json
 // Laura Raine's Extension Config